kasual1/ngx-dedup/README.md

  }),
 ```

-## Skip cache for certain requests
+## Skip the cache for certain requests
 If you want certain requests to skip the cache (e.g. to force a refresh of your data), you can set the `SKIP_CACHE` token of the `HttpContext` to true
 ```typescript